neural-structured-additive-learning/mixdistreg/README.md

-# mixdistreg: Add-on package for `deepregression` to fit mixture families
+# mixdistreg: A Package to fit Mixture Models using Adaptive First-order Methods

 `mixdistreg` extends the set of families in `deepregression` to mixtures of distributions.
 See [Neural Mixture Distributional Regression](https://arxiv.org/abs/2010.06889) for details.